Died aged 58

 Marylebone High Street, London, United Kingdom where they lived and wrote six of his principal works

 Charles Dickens 1812-1870 Author Stayed here in 1832

 92 North Road, N6, London, United Kingdom where they stayed (1832)

 Charles Dickens was born in this house on 7th February 1812

-393 Old Commercial Road, Portsmouth, United Kingdom where he was born (1812)
+393 Old Commercial Road, Portsmouth, United Kingdom where they was born (1812)

 1851-60 Charles Dickens novelist lived in Tavistock House near this site